 Depending on the dog training a trainer or pet owner may practice, there are various types of training sticks that one can utilize.

 Training a dog can be quite a hard task physically, which might cause body aches and back pain due to the frequency of bending over and picking things up.
 A lure stick is explicitly made for the purpose of preventing these instances when one has to bend over.

 Made popular by dog trainer and author of the book Lucky Dog Lessons: Train Your Dog in 7 Days, Brandon McMillan, a lure stick is a treat reward tool that most dog trainers use to get your dog to act in your desired manner without the pet trainer having to bend over.
 Generally, these sticks are extendible with a clip at the end where you can clip training treats and are used in lure stick dog training.
 Moving the treat to the floor would encourage your dog to move down and obey your command.

 Lure sticks are highly beneficial in leash training too!
 When your dog pulls on a leash during a walk, you can easily bring the treat near him to distract him from pulling.

 The Brandon McMillan Lure Stick

 This lure stick by Brandon McMillan works to lure your pets away from other dogs and other distractions and prevent them from leash pulling.
 With the clipped treat reward at the end of this lure stick, your dogs will stay where you want them to be.
-The belt clip allows you to keep the tool at hand even when not in use.
+The belt clip lets you keep the tool at hand even when not used.

 Agitation sticks are usually used in bite work sessions to get your dog to attack.
 As its name suggests, it agitates the dog, provoking him to lunge and bite.